The Effects of Forest Bathing That Will Blow Your Mind as a Mom

 If you go out and they’re calm, but say they’re bored, even after trying a time or two, maybe let them take a book out and read, or even journal or draw.
 Just being in nature will give many of the benefits of forest bathing while keeping their mind going without the stimulation of electronics.
 Here are some journals available for books he or she has read, as well as several journals for adventures, bucket lists, and even bird watching!

 Ready to try forest bathing for yourself?
 Here’s a downloadable PDF that includes all the rules listed above + journaling pages for you to fill out about your forest bathing experience!
+Just click the image below to get it!

 And let me know how your experience was!
 We’re going to try it out in a few weeks when the weather is a little cooler…don’t want a heat stroke trying to be all zen….